Guy-Meiri/Flappy-Bird-3d/README.md

 # Flappy-Bird-3d
-A 3D version of the flappy bird game I made using Unity
+A 3D version of the flappy bird game I made using Unity.

-To play the game go to: Flappy-Bird-3d/FlappyButterflyExe and download the game :)